We are sometimes asked: What’s the Difference between Health and Anatomy Credits?

 Actually, Health and Anatomy are two different courses.
 Let’s explain the difference (be sure to scroll to the END of the post, where we have some GREAT news for parents who are dreading doing that BORING Health credit with their homeschool high schoolers):

 What’s the difference between Health and Anatomy credits?
-Health is a life-preparation course that helps teens:
+Health is a life-preparation course that helps teens understand:

-- Understand themselves physically, mentally, emotionally, socially and spiritually.
+- themselves physically, mentally, emotionally, socially and spiritually.

-- Understand what a health is like in each of those areas.
+- what a health is like in each of those areas.

-- Understand how to make healthy choices in each of those areas.
+- how to make healthy choices in each of those areas.

-- Understand how to keep safe and healthy in today’s culture.
+- ways to keep safe and healthy in today’s culture.

-- Understand how to understand others and appropriately help when needed.
+- how to understand others and appropriately help when needed.

 Health texts take a quick look at the human body so that teens have an understanding of how they work and what could go wrong.
 Then the curriculum concentrates on how to keep the human body healthy.
 Part of a good Health credit is developing a healthy-life plan.